Home » Stallion Times Trains 40 Journalists, CSOs on Tracking Constituency Projects in Kogi

 Ahmed revealed that the incapability of many (MDAs) to effectively supervise project implementation has led to the poor execution of many projects thereby wasting taxpayers’ money.

-Speaking on sensitization and media advocacy, he said sensitization is the attempt to create awareness of an idea, event, situation, or phenomenon with the aim of causing a response while Media Advocacy is a way of influencing decision-makers on problems to fix, solutions to implement, an idea/person to celebrate or challenging an opposing force, through all media outlet that matters.
+Speaking on sensitization and media advocacy, he said sensitization is the attempt to create awareness of an idea, event, situation, or phenomenon to cause a response while Media Advocacy is a way of influencing decision-makers on problems to fix, solutions to implement, an idea/person to celebrate or challenging an opposing force, through all media outlet that matters.

 He encouraged CSOs to work with the media, share ideas, and track constituency projects for the common good of the state.